IT | EN

 • Acting for set and stage

-• Elements of the English language
+• Elements of English language

-• Solfeggio and Score reading
+• Sight-reading and score reading

 • Homogeneous sound and breathing

-• Intonation and ranges
+• Intonation and intervals

 • Rhythmic and melodic exercises

-• Jazz and vocalist improvisations
+• Jazz improvisations and vocalese

 • Acting on musical score